-Metabolism – Your body needs energy every day to survive — even when you are sleeping.
-Your heart is constantly pumping, your body is working at maintaining a normal body temperature, your brain is always ‘on’, damage is being repaired behind the scenes within the body, and all body systems are requiring fuel.
-Roughly 60% to 70% of the calories you burn every day is from keeping all of your body’s systems working!
+Your body needs energy to survive — even when you are sleeping.
+Your heart is constantly pumping, your body is working at maintaining a normal body temperature, your brain is always ‘on’, damage is being repaired behind the scenes within the body — and these body systems require fuel.
+Roughly 60% to 70% of the calories you burn every day is to keep all of your body systems functioning.

-Physical Activity – Your body burns calories through any sort of physical activity, ranging from just walking around, to formal exercise, or any type of movement.
-The amount of calories you burn from physical activity can be anywhere from 25% to 40% of the total amount of calories you burn in a day.
+Your body burns calories through ANY sort of physical activity and manual labor, ranging from simply walking to strenuous physical exercise.
+The number of calories you burn from physical activity might range from 25% to 40% the total amount of calories you burn in a day.

-Digesting Food – Your body also uses up energy to digest the food you eat, although it only accounts for about 5% to 10% of calories burned.
+Your body also uses energy to digest the food you eat, although it only accounts for about 5% to 10% of calories burned.

 A 140 pound, 5’7″ woman 40 years of age who is ‘lightly active during a typical day will require 1,900 calories, but if ‘very active’ will require 2,400 calories, and if ‘extremely active’ will require 2,600 calories to maintain body systems function without gaining or losing weight.

 These numbers vary with gender, age, environment, physical condition and activity.
 There are charts and resources online to narrow down your own specific requirements, but here is a general range…

 Age-20: 2,800 calories

 Age-30: 2,700 calories